Couvade Syndrome: Sympathy Pregnancy in Men

 • Discuss symptoms with a doctor

-If nothing seems to alleviate the symptoms, Dads can be assured they will go away – but only after the birth of the baby.
+If nothing seems to alleviate the symptoms, Dads can be assured they will go away, but only after the birth of the baby.

 My take on this syndrome

-Although more familiar with the term, sympathetic pregnancy, I have no doubts about the existence of Couvade Syndrome.
-I can't say for sure if I suffered from the full brunt of the syndrome, but I can't ignore the weight gain of almost thirty pounds nor can I deny the strange food cravings I had during the pregnancy (And yes, I am a DAD writing this.)
-I do recall several bouts of nausea at times as well but it's hard to say if that was entirely due to the syndrome or to something else.
+Although more familiar with the term sympathetic pregnancy, I have no doubts about the existence of Couvade Syndrome.
+I can’t say for sure if I suffered from the full brunt of the syndrome, but I can’t ignore the weight gain of almost thirty pounds, nor can I deny the strange food cravings I had during the pregnancy (And yes, I am a DAD writing this.)

-With all of the possibilities and unknowns about Couvade Syndrome, it would be fascinating to see more in-depth study about its causes.
-In the meantime, if you're an expecting father with unusual cravings or cramping legs, stock up on those foods and get a nice massage and ride it out.
-The reward at your journey's end is definitely worth it.
+With all of the possibilities and unknowns about Couvade Syndrome, it would be fascinating to see some more in-depth studies about its causes.
+In the meantime, if you’re an expecting father with unusual cravings or cramping legs, stock up on those foods and get a nice massage and ride it out.
+The reward at your journey’s end is definitely worth it.

 Video clip about Couvade Syndrome